morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 ##### `chipset - Realtek rtl8812bu - supported in-kernel since Linux kernel 6.2 (2023)`

-Note: While Linux kernel 6.2 does contain an in-kernel driver for this chipset, performance is not that good but preformance has been getting much better in kernels 6.3 and 6.4.
+Note: While Linux kernel 6.2 does contain an in-kernel driver for this chipset, performance is not that good but performance has been getting much better in kernels 6.3 and 6.4.
 I'm testing with kernel 6.4 and I think performance is good now, not quite a good as the out-of-kernel driver yet, but good.
 Some users may decide to use the out-of kernel driver located here at this site for now as it is very good for an out-of-kernel driver:

 [Linux Driver for USB WiFi Adapters that use the RTL8812BU and RTL8822BU Chipsets](https://github.com/morrownr/88x2bu)